meltano/meltano/docs/src/_tutorials/logging.md

   handlers: [console, file]
 ```

-To have it be even more terse, you can use level `WARN` instead of `DEBUG`.
+To have it be even more terse, you can use level `WARN` instead of `INFO`.
 In the case of something like a successful
 `meltano run` invocation this would produce no output at all.

 ## A generic starting config for log management providers